How to find your Decor Soulmate!

 Question is — WILL HE ACTUALLY CALL TODAY ….
 Fingers crossed, Babes.

-Babes Promoting Babes – Mayumi of Fashion INVESTIGATOR INC
+Babes Promoting Babes – Mayumi of FI INC

 Mayumi Izumi